 Q - Can you restore a shared mailbox Office 365?

-A - Restoring a shared mailbox in Office 365 is a straightforward process, provided that the mailbox was deleted by removing the associated user account.
-In such cases, all you need to do is initiate the restoration of the user account through the Microsoft 365 admin center, and the mailbox should automatically be restored alongside it.
+A - Restoring a shared mailbox in Office 365 can be done with ease, as long as the mailbox was deleted by deleting the corresponding user account.
+All you have to do is restore the user account in the Microsoft 365 admin center, & the mailbox should be restored alongside it.

 Q - Can emails be sent from a shared mailbox?

 A - Yes.
-Once the shared mailbox is added to Outlook & integrated with Office 365, you're able to easily send emails from the shared mailbox account.
+Once the shared mailbox is added to Outlook & integrated with Office 365, you're able to send emails from the shared mailbox account easily.

 Q - What is the limit of a shared mailbox?

-A - The storage capacity for a shared mailbox without a license is capped at 50 GB.
-Although this may initially appear generous, active teams can quickly exhaust this space.
-To expand the limit to 100 GB, acquiring an Exchange Online Plan 2 license is necessary.
+A - The limit for a shared mailbox without a license is 50 GB.
+While this might seem like a large amount of space, busy teams can easily fill it up in no time.
+To boost the limit to 100 GB, you'll need an Exchange Online Plan 2 license.